PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ## Project status & Next Steps

-The data has been visualized with Tableau Public Dashboards [here](https://public.tableau.com/views/HRSAUDS/InterState?:display_count=y&publish=yes&:origin=viz_share_link), focusing on national and state level aggregations instead of showing organization-level data.
+The Tableau dashboard is up; feedback is welcome.

 ### Questions

-* Decide if should only visualize FQHC data or include lookalikes as well
+* Decide if should only visualize FQHC data or include lookalikes as well.
-* Decide if should visualize funding type stratifications (e.g. homeless, migrant, public housing) or if having these is confusing
+* Decide if should visualize funding type stratifications (e.g. homeless, migrant, public housing) or if having these is confusing.

-## Tutorial